 I was shocked!
 My friend was cheating on her beloved "Autumn Sunset"!
 So intrigued, I went on to ask her, "What made you go with that today?".

 Susan told me about how while she will forever be loyal to her "Autumn Sunset", today, she wanted something with a bit of caffeine.
 She chose our White Peach for a few reasons.
 First, it is absolutely delicious.
-This tea is a white tea with natural peach flavors that will transport you straight to the peach tree fields of Georgia.
-It is extraordinarily smooth and while it proves delectable both hot and cold, she was choosing cold today to refresh her in the afternoon!
+This tea is a white tea with natural peach flavors that will transport you straight to the peach tree orchards of Georgia.
+It is extraordinarily smooth and while it proves delectable both hot and cold, she was choosing cold today to refresh her in the afternoon as the temperatures rise up!
 She also chose White Peach as it has a medium caffeine content.
 As one of the three little bears might say, "Not too much, not too little, juuuust right".

 Furthermore, because of adding caffeine to her routine, her sleep schedule has then therefore been a bit off.
 She's had trouble getting to sleep after having her caffeine during the day.
 Due to this trouble, Susan has been sipping a third tea regularly.
-As the winter really sets in upon us, it is inevitable to not think of being on the lake, the calmness that this brings, and the missing of this whole experience.
+As summer does set in upon us, it is inevitable to not think of being on the lake, the calmness that this brings, and the anticipation of this whole experience.
 Because of this, Susan chose to brew a third Mist pitcher, of our very popular, Lakeside Calm.
-This tea has absolutely no caffeine in it and is a blend of hibiscus, lemon, and lavender.
-These flavors immediately calm her, she tells me, and remind her of spending summer nights at her cottage at the end of Canandaigua Lake.
+This tea has absolutely no caffeine in it and is a blend of hibiscus, lemongrass, and lavender.
+These flavors immediately calm her, she tells me, and remind her of spending summer nights at her cottage at the south end of Canandaigua Lake.
 Just hearing her reminisce and tell me of these times is relaxing and has convinced me to add some Lakeside Calm to my cup!

 As you have noticed, Susan is a big proponent for our Mist pitcher.
 I, too, absolutely adore mine and am thinking of adding another to my collection!
 This pitcher makes making all of our teas so easy, it's crazy.
 All you have to do is add the tea of your choice to the pitcher (enough to coat the bottom; a bit more if you are looking for stronger flavors), fill it with water, place the top on, and put it in your fridge for 2-6 hours (I usually just leave it in overnight!).
 Wah-lah!
 You're iced tea is now ready to drink all day long!
 I promise you, it really is this easy!
 If you need more information, check out this blog article that details it!